hujhax/austin-improv-wiki/Kristin Henn.md

 She organizes the weekly All Ages Improv Night formerly known as *[[Teen Improv Night]]* at [[ColdTowne Theater]], Directs and produces weekly kids improv show, *[[What's the Story Steve]]*.

 ## History
 Kristin graduated from the [[ColdTowne Conservatory]] in May of 2010.
+She has studied at iO Chicago, The Annoyance Theater and taken workshops and from every awesome visiting improviser that she could.

 ## Troupes
 * [[Big Beautiful Warlock]]